Economic and Political Overview

 Main Sectors of Industry

-Uruguay’s natural resources are very limited, mainly due to country's size.
-There is a significant mining industry in the country, which mainly revolves around basalt, dolomite, limestone, quartz, granite and marble.
+Uruguay’s natural resources are very limited, mainly due to the country's size.
+There is a significant mining industry in the country, which mainly revolves around basalt, dolomite, limestone, quartz, granite, and marble.
 There is only one gold-producing mine in Uruguay, and the country is a major producer of cement and semi-precious stones, particularly agate and amethyst.
-Even though only around 10% of the land is arable, agriculture is the largest export sector in Uruguay.
-It accounts for 6.9% of the GDP and employs 8.4% of the active population.
-Uruguay has rich agricultural land and almost 90% of it is devoted to livestock breeding (cattle, sheep, horses and pigs).
+Even though only around 11.6% of the land is arable, agriculture is the largest export sector in Uruguay.
+It accounts for 5.6% of the GDP and employs 8.7% of the active population.
+Uruguay has rich agricultural land and almost 90% of it is devoted to livestock breeding (cattle, sheep, horses, and pigs).
 Rice is the main crop, followed by wheat, maize, sugar cane, soybeans, and tobacco.
 Vegetable and fruit farming are also present throughout the country, as well as a prominent wine industry along the coast of the Rio de la Plata.
-Overall, 2022 was a good year for the sector, which had a triple success: good prices, good yields and good climatic conditions.
+In 2023-24, Uruguay's main export product was once again beef: the total revenue from the meat sector amounted to USD 2.637 billion (-2.6% compared to 2022/2023), of which 80% was beef, 11% consisted of by-products (primary, residual, and processed), and offals accounted for 4.2% of total exports.
+For beef, the equivalent volume in carcass weight was 527,902 tons, marking an 11.3% increase compared to the previous year.
+It is important to note that this value is the second highest of the decade and exceeds the 10-year average by 60,000 tons (467,662 tons – data INAC).

-The services sector contributes to 62% of the GDP and employs 72.8% of the active population, mainly in finance and tourism.
+The services sector contributes to 66.3% of the GDP and employs 72.3% of the active population, mainly in finance and tourism.
 Particularly, the region around Punta del Este attracts a large number of visitors, which has driven the rise in building, leading to a construction boom in the area in recent years.
-Although the services sector was hit the hardest during the pandemic, the sector registered an overall growth in 2022, with the recovery being mainly driven by commerce, restaurants, hotels, and transport.
+However, the country welcomed 3.34 million tourists in 2024, marking a 13% decrease year-on-year (data Ministry of Tourism).
+The structure of Uruguay's financial system comprises two public banks, eleven private banks, and a diverse array of non-banking institutions.

 Breakdown of Economic Activity By Sector Agriculture Industry Services